 Bob is also a Fresno County chief deputy district attorney, a professor at the Oak Brook College of Law, and a board member of the San Joaquin College of Law.
 He received his juris doctorate from Regent University in Virginia Beach and his bachelor of science in finance from Fresno State University.

 Since 2012, Bob has served as a member of the WAVS Opportunity Council.
 In October 2017, he was elected WAVS board president.
-At the same time, Nancy joined as a WAVS board adviser.

 Bob will use his experience in law, finance and government to serve the board and advance its mission.